tedcline/ezRA/README.md

 The ezRA set of programs are still in development, but mostly work well.

-Interested folks on [GitHub](https://github.com/tedcline/ezRA) would left-click on the top right Green button and probably choose "Download ZIP" (about 30 MB).
+Interested folks on [GitHub](https://github.com/tedcline/ezRA) would left-click on the top right Green "Code" button and probably choose "Download ZIP" (about 30 MBytes, probably as "ezRA-master.zip" into your local "Downloads" directory).

 =============================================